Clarion Housing Group: Funding

 Affinity Sutton funded its activities through both private funding vehicles and Government grants.
 As a private, non-profit distributing housing association, it reinvests its surplus into building new homes and supporting the communities in which its residents live.

 It borrowed £250 million through a bond issue in 2008, which at the time was the largest own-name bond issue by a housing association, and the first AA-rated bond from the sector.
 A second £250 million bond was issued in 2012 at the then lowest interest rate in the sector (4.25% for 30 years).

 As the Great Recession reduced the viability of property developments, Affinity Sutton wrote off £13 million from asset values in its balance sheet in 2009, which was the largest impairment booked by a housing association to that date.
 Unlike smaller associations, it was able to bear the loss without requiring additional public grant.

-Affinity Sutton won the second largest award of grant funding in the Homes and Communities Agency's 2011–15 programme, but as of 2013 is unlikely to deliver all the 3,000 homes promised, because of difficulties in getting higher "affordable rents" agreed with local authorities.
+Affinity Sutton won the second largest award of grant funding in the Homes and Communities Agency's 2011–15 programme, but in 2013 they stated that they were unlikely to deliver all of the 3,000 homes promised, because of difficulties in getting higher "affordable rents" agreed with local authorities.